robindemourat/clues-anomaly-understanding/app/data/clues-anomalies-understanding.md

 {
     "role" : "modulo-view",
-    "title" :"Reading the four columns of the book entry", "type" : "timeline",
+    "title" :"Reading the four columns of the book entry", "caption" : "Visualization of reading metrics on the AIME platform over time - computed regarding each column consultation, detected through their related URL patterns - retrieved from Google Analytics.", "type" : "timeline",
     "begindate" : "01/10/2013",
     "enddate" : "01/07/2015",